 So heavy was the switching in the 1950's and 60's that it required three CPR jobs.
 The Day Bay was out of Parkdale Yard while the Second Ash Bay and Afternoon Bay Job started and finished at the Coach yard to save travel through the congested Union Station area.
 These cars were later lifted and taken to Parkdale, where connection was made with fast freights or the transfer to Lambton for much of it which generally wasn't rush traffic.

 Next to Keating yard is the massive Lever Brothers (Sunlight) soap plant, still a busy plant it is one of the very few remaining industries in downtown Toronto using rail.
 It still gets switched twice a day, CN on days and CP on nights.
 Note: Unilever sold out in August 2002 to Korex which operated the plant producing some Lever product and private brands.
 Korex Don Valley filed for bankruptcy in August of 2009.
-The 28.5 acre property was sold in January 2012 and a massive development for 70,000 office workers is proposed by First Gulf.
+The 28.5 acre property was sold in January 2012 and a massive development for 70,000 office workers was proposed by First Gulf.
 Although additional adjacent property was acquired (total 38 acres) nothing was developed.
 East Harbour as the project became known, was sold September 2019 to Cadillac Fairview a wholly-owned subsidiary of Ontario Teachers' Pension Fund.
 They are seeking a major change to the project to add 9 high rise towers for residential use something presently prohibited on these lands which are designated as employment lands.

 Looking west from Cherry Street (lift bridge) along East Wharf.
 1960

 Pic River, ship of Quebec & Ontario Transportation Co.
 Ltd. 1959 R.L.Kennedy